kytkemo/preemptive-authentication-rest-template/README.md

 # preemptive-authentication-rest-template

-An implementation of Spring's RestTemplate with pre-emptive Basic and Digest authentication.
+An implementation of Spring’s RestTemplate with pre-emptive Basic and Digest authentication.
 Supports one authentication scheme per host.

 ## Usage